ywnsya/EchoNoch/README.md

 🤔As we all know

-🐘 PHP is BEST!
+🐘 PHP is the BEST!

-🐚 BASH is the worst!
+🐚 BASH is the WORST!

 so I'd like to use